Isaac-of-ATCo/Isaac-of-ATCo/README.md

 ---

-[LinkedIn](https://linkedin.com/in/isaackahiri/) · Open to remote GRC roles globally.
-Relocation considered.
+[LinkedIn](https://linkedin.com/in/isaackahiri/) · Open to remote and in-office GRC roles globally.